 About our Council

 Saint Anne's Council 7210 works closely with Saint Anne Catholic Church in Ruskin, FL., providing funds for religious vocations, foreign missions, crisis pregnancy centers, hurricane assistance, emergency depots to name a few.
-Our members are participants as ushers, lecturers, eucharistic ministers, catechists, altar servers, choir members, etc. Since it began this council has been very active and work closely with our Parish Pastor.
+Our members are participants as ushers, lecturers, eucharistic ministers, catechists, altar servers, choir members, etc. Since it began this council has been very active and works closely with our Parish Pastor.
 We have been involved with holiday and community dinners, and help with maintenance around our church grounds.
 Most of all to help one another when called upon to do so.